rundeck/docs/docs/learning/howto/custom-script-plugin-hello-world.md

 The containers in our environment are:

 - rundeck: The Rundeck server.
 The Dockerfile copies the zipped plugin into the image's `libext` directory where Rundeck will watch for new plugins.
 - rundeck-cli: The Rundeck command line client.
-This image doesn't run as a service but instead we invoke it from command line to push configuration and invoke jobs on the Rundeck server.
+This image doesn't run as a service but instead we invoke it from the command line to push configuration and invoke jobs on the Rundeck server.
 - web_1 & web_2: Containers that simulate your application nodes.
 They run both an ssh daemon and a sample web app.
 These are the nodes that Rundeck will execute our plugin on.

 ### Pushing configuration to Rundeck

 Once our Docker environment is up and the Rundeck server is listening for requests, we can push a sample project and job that will use our plugin.
-We do that from a separate terminal that our `make compose` command:
+We do that from a separate terminal than our `make compose` command:

 ```bash
 make rd-config